Skip to main content

 1. Step 1

-Whisk salt and sugar in a medium bowl to combine.
+Whisk 1¾ cups Diamond Crystal or 1 cup plus 1½ tsp.
+Morton kosher salt and 1¼ cups sugar in a medium bowl to combine.
 Evenly spread out half of salt mixture in an 8x8" glass baking dish.
 Using the back of a tablespoon, create 4 depressions in salt mixture, spacing evenly.
-Carefully place an egg yolk in each depression.
+Carefully place 1 of 4 large egg yolks in each depression.
 Gently sprinkle remaining salt mixture over yolks and tightly wrap dish with plastic.
 Chill 4 days.

 Step 2

-Preheat oven to 150°.
-Brush salt mixture off each yolk, then carefully rinse under cold water to remove any remaining salt (yolks will be semi-firm, bright, and translucent).
+Preheat oven to 150°F. Brush salt mixture off each yolk, then carefully rinse under cold running water to remove any remaining salt (yolks should be semi-firm, bright, and translucent).
 Gently pat dry with paper towels.

 Step 3

-Generously coat a wire rack set inside a rimmed baking sheet with nonstick spray; place yolks on rack.
-Dry out in oven until opaque and texture is like a firm Gruyère cheese, 1½–2 hours.
+Generously coat a wire rack set inside a rimmed baking sheet with nonstick vegetable oil spray; place yolks on rack.
+Dry out in oven until firm, opaque, and grateable—like a hard cheese (think Gruyère), 1½–2 hours.
 Let cool.
-(Alternatively, if your oven doesn’t go that low, you can dry out eggs in an unheated oven for 2 days.)
+(Alternatively, if your oven doesn’t go that low, you can dry out eggs in an unheated oven 2 days.)

 Step 4